 The local remedy is garlic soup.

-Lots of fluid intake.
+Lots of fluid intakes.

 If you are going in summers, light cotton clothing would be good and comfortable.
 Carrying a warm jacket is advisable as the temperatures drops quite a lot at night.
 Keeping in view of the culture, you must dress modestly.